31 July, 2010

 • Undertake a periodic review of your financial plan to ensure it stays up-to-date and relevant to the current economic climate and your changing lifestyle.

-The Financial Plan should normally include/consider the following, with expatriation having a major impact on most of the planning elements:
+A Financial Plan should normally include/consider the following, with expatriation having a major impact on most of the planning elements:

-Long term aspirations and lifestyle goals
+Long term Aspirations and Lifestyle goals

-These are intrinsic to a successful plan and need to be clearly identified by the planner and client together.
-These are often more complicated with expatriates who often contemplate living in more than one country on retirement, or who have family members based in different parts of the world.
-There is also often a desire to keep "options open" in terms of where an individual might eventually retire, or indeed work.
+These are intrinsic to a successful plan and need to be clearly identified by the planner and client in concert.
+These are often more complicated with expatriates who often contemplate living in more than one country on retirement, perhaps have acquired dual citizenship or because they have family members based, or perhaps being educated, in different parts of the world.

 Assumptions